nikhilweee/nikhilweee.github.io/content/posts/010-first-rnn-pytorch.md

 Okay, let's finally build the dataset.
 For the sake of simplicity, we'll use a random sequence of characters as a message and encrypt it to create the input to the LSTM.
 To implement this, we create a simple function called `dataset` which takes in the parameter `num_examples` and returns a list of those many (input, output) pairs.

-{{ gist 13243631f8ed219167ccd3866ce3204e module-batch.py }}
+{{< gist nikhilweee 13243631f8ed219167ccd3866ce3204e module-batch.py >}}

 There's something strange about this function though.
 Have a look at line 24.
 We're not returning a pair of strings.
 We're first converting strings into a list of indices which represent their position in the alphabet.
-If you recall the section on [word embeddings](#word-embeddings), these indices will later be used to extract the corresponding embedding vectors from the embedding matrix $$ E $$.
+If you recall the section on [word embeddings](#word-embeddings), these indices will later be used to extract the corresponding embedding vectors from the embedding matrix $ E $.
 We're then converting these lists into a pair of tensors, which is what the function returns.

 ## Tensors?